Monthly ETF Commentary

 Blockchain Technologies ETF

-Outlook | Despite macro rate uncertainty, the long-term fundamental drivers remain solid, anchored by the rapid institutional adoption of tokenization, the maturation of Web3 technologies, and the massive capital allocation toward AI infrastructure, as demonstrated by the strategic moves of core holding Oracle.
+Outlook | Despite macro rate uncertainty, the long-term fundamental drivers remain present, anchored by the rapid institutional adoption of tokenization, the maturation of Web3 technologies, and the massive capital allocation toward AI infrastructure, as demonstrated by the strategic moves of core holding Oracle.
 HBLK provides diversified exposure to these secular growth trends.

 Harvest Bitcoin Leaders Enhanced Income ETF

-Outlook | The outlook for HBTE remains constructive.
-The ETF’s exposure to high-growth mining and infrastructure companies is well-aligned with the broader sentiment of increasing institutional adoption of Bitcoin.
+Outlook | While risks remain high at current, bitcoin and the crypto ecosystem recover positive tailwinds, the outlook for HBTE remains positive.
+The ETF’s exposure to high-growth mining and infrastructure companies is well-aligned with the long-term broader sentiment of increasing institutional adoption of Bitcoin.
 Continued developments in the sector, coupled with the ETF’s active management and covered call strategy, aim to provide resilience and ongoing income generation amid potential market fluctuations.

 Harvest Bitcoin Enhanced Income ETF